History of Western civilization: Fall of the Western empires: 1945–1999

 In the Middle East, following World War II, Britain had granted independence to the formerly Ottoman territories of Mesopotamia, which became Iraq, Kuwait, and Transjordan, which became Jordan.
 France also granted independence to Syria and Lebanon.
 British Palestine, however, presented a unique challenge.
 Following World War I, when Britain gained the colony, Jewish and Arab national aspirations conflicted, followed by a proposal of the UN to divided Mandatory Palestine into a Jewish state and an Arab state.
 The Arabs objected, Britain withdrew and the Zionists declared the state of Israel on 14 May 1948.

 The other major center of colonial power, Africa, was freed from colonial rule following World War II as well.
 Egypt gained independence from Britain and this was soon followed by Ghana and Tunisia.
 One violent independence movement of the time was fought in Algeria, in which Algerian rebels went so far as to kill innocent Frenchmen.
 In 1962, however, Algeria gained independence from France.
 By the 1970s the entire continent had become independent of European rule, although a few southern countries remained under the rule of white colonial minorities.

 By the close of the 20th century, the European colonial Empires had ceased to exist as significant global entities.
 Sunset for the British Empire came when Britain's lease on the great trading port of Hong Kong was brought to end, and political control was transferred to the People's Republic of China in 1997.
-Soon after, in 1999 Transfer of sovereignty over Macau was concluded between Portugal and China, bringing to a close six centuries of Portuguese colonialism.
+Soon after, in 1999, the transfer of sovereignty over Macau was concluded between Portugal and China, bringing to a close six centuries of Portuguese colonialism.
 Britain remained culturally linked to its former empire through the voluntary association of the Commonwealth of Nations, and 14 British Overseas Territories remained (formerly known as Crown colonies), consisting mainly of scattered island outposts.
 Currently, 15 independent Commonwealth realms retain the British monarch as their head of state.
 Canada, Australia and New Zealand emerged as vibrant and prosperous migrant nations.
 The once vast French colonial empire had lost its major possessions though a scattered territories remained as Overseas departments and territories of France.
 The shrunken Dutch Empire retained a few Caribbean islands as constituent countries of the Kingdom of the Netherlands.
 Spain had lost its overseas possessions, but its legacy was vast – with Latin culture remaining throughout South and Central America.
 Along with Portugal and France, Spain had made Catholicism a global religion.